timwm/codingTasks/README.md

  - [T09 - OOP - Classes](T09%20-%20OOP%20-%20Classes)

 ## Installation and Setup
-All you need to get rolling with everything here is a standard python environment, and shell script interpreter.
+All you need to get rolling with everything here is a standard python environment, and a shell script interpreter.
 As per now no external libraries are used.

 ## Usage